waypointnda/waypoint/nda.md

 - any natural-person independent contractor providing services exclusively to the other party or its _Affiliate_

-who they became aware of, or about whose performance they learn, in connection with a _Potential Transaction_.
+who they became aware of, or about whose performance they learn, in connection with the potential merger or acquisition.

 ### Former Personnel